mwwoodworth/fastapi-operator-env/README.md

 python main.py task run '{"task": "claude_prompt", "context": {"prompt": "demo"}}'
 ```

+New automation tasks power BrainStackStudio's publishing workflow:

+- `autopublish_content` – publish an article to the site, trigger Make.com marketplace uploads and optionally send a newsletter.
+- `sync_sale` – notify Make.com of a new sale to start onboarding and CRM sync.
+- `generate_product_docs` – create product docs with Claude and push them to your documentation site.

+See `docs/production_checklist.md` for a go-live checklist.

 ### Secrets Vault

 The API exposes endpoints under `/secrets` for storing and retrieving encrypted credentials.
 Example: